Our Commitment to Integrity and Ethics

 Where do these reports go?
 Who can access them?

 Reports are entered directly on the EthicsPoint secure server.
-NAVEX Global makes these reports available only to the designated Safeguarding and/or Compliance Leads at Global Fund for Women, who are charged with evaluating the report and leading any investigation.
+NAVEX Global makes these reports available only to the designated staff at Global Fund for Women, who are charged with evaluating the report and leading any investigation.
 Each of these report recipients has had training in keeping these reports in the utmost confidence.
-If a concern or allegation involves one of the Safeguarding Leads, reports can be made to [email protected] Allegations relating to a Safeguarding Lead will be handled by an independent board member and are not seen by the Safeguarding Lead implicated.
-The names of the current Safeguarding Leads can be found on the first page of our Safeguarding Commitment.
+If a concern or allegation involves one of the designated staff, EthicsPoint has a built-in workflow that will direct the report confidentiality to another designated staff.
+Designated staff are training on these workflows and know what to do when such a report comes in.

 Reporting – Security & Confidentiality